 The Fund's primary long-term risk is that the Fund's assets will fall short of its liabilities (i.e. promised benefits payable to members).
 Therefore, the aim of investment risk management is to minimise the risk of an overall reduction in the value of the Fund and to maximise opportunity for gains across the whole portfolio.

 The Fund achieves this through asset diversification to reduce exposure to market risk (price risk, currency risk and interest rate risk) and credit risk to an acceptable level.
 In addition, the Fund manages its liquidity risk to ensure there is sufficient liquidity to meet the Fund's forecast cashflows.
 The Fund manages these investment risks as part of its overall Pension Fund risk management programme.

 Responsibility for the Fund's risk management strategy rests with the Pension Fund Advisory Committee.
 Risk management policies are established to identify and analyse the risks faced by the Authority's pensions operations.
-The Statement of Investment Principles (SIP), superseded by Investment Strategy Statement from 1 April 2017 and Risk Register are reviewed regularly to reflect changes in the Fund's strategy, activity and in market conditions.
-The Fund also ensures authorised investment managers are used through its rigorous fund manager selection process.
-In addition the Fund employs an adviser, JLT, who provides advice on investment issues.
+The Statement of Investment Principles (SIP) and Risk Register are reviewed regularly to reflect changes in the Fund's strategy, activity and in market conditions.
+The Fund also ensures authorised investment managers are used through its rigorous Fund Manager's selection process.
+In addition the Fund employs an advisor who provides advice on investment issues.